-- The planning group plans to give further attention to care and preparation for worship, including the balance, amount, and timing of programmed and waiting worship, and the importance of ensuring gifted and skilled song leaders to facilitate nourishing group singing. - In cases where controversial topics are being considered, more advance coordination and follow-up regarding pastoral care may be wise - We'll have more salad next time - We are exploring regularly renting or buying a portable wireless microphone system to be used for NEYM events that would facilitate worship - 164 Friends attended, more than 30 more than attended Living Faith when it was held in Maine in fall 2016.
+- The planning group plans to give further attention to care and preparation for worship, including the balance, amount, and timing of programmed and waiting worship, and the importance of ensuring gifted and skilled song leaders to facilitate nourishing group singing. - o In cases where controversial topics are being considered, more advance coordination and follow-up regarding pastoral care may be wise - o We'll have more salad next time - We are exploring regularly renting or buying a portable wireless microphone system to be used for NEYM events that would facilitate worship - 164 Friends attended, more than 30 more than attended Living Faith when it was held in Maine in fall 2016.
 The committee continues to believe the "sweet spot" for Living Faith is between 150 and 200 Friends attending. - With higher costs resulting from needing to pay for the larger venue in Portland, Friends responded generously, and attenders increased at both ends of the spectrum (both those led and able to pay more and less to participate).
 With the exception of staff costs, the event was basically self-supporting. - A member of the planning team who will bring special ongoing care for the children's programming and childcare is being sought. - This event benefitted from ongoing work to document and systematize the planning (including supplies, checklists, budgets, timelines and role descriptions) that was done in preparation.
 Sustaining this learning and working from an attitude of continuous improvement has been a great aspect of the work of Living Faith as it has developed in the past two years. - Through evaluations and subsequent communications to and from local meetings, we heard strong affirmation that these events are meeting real needs for relationship, communication and spiritual development.
 Friends reported returning to their local meetings enlivened, refreshed and re-energized in a time of great need for witness and ministry in our wider society.

-\circ Staffing Transition; Vision and Growing Edges for Youth Ministries traditions of youth and young adult ministry, think creatively about our program models, steward our resources of time and money, and connect more deeply and relevantly to the life of our local meetings.
+o Staffing Transition; Vision and Growing Edges for Youth Ministries From my last report in February:

+"...we are giving attention this year to how we can sustain and strengthen our beloved traditions of youth and young adult ministry, think creatively about our program models, steward our resources of time and money, and connect more deeply and relevantly to the life of our local meetings.
 The timing of these conversations seems good as we align our work with our core purpose, priorities and vision this year."